anelendata/tap-rest-api/README.md

   we find "features" as the property that lists the records.
 - record_level:
-  Under the individual record, there may be another layer of properties that separates the data and meta data and we may only interested in the former.
+  Under the individual record, there may be another layer of properties that separates the data and meta data and we may only be interested in the former.
 If this is the case, we can specify record_level.

 Limitations: Currently, both record_list_level and record_level are a single string, making impossible to go down more than one level.

 ### Step 4.
 Create schema and catalog files